 Tuition bursaries are awarded at the completion of the Academic Program and paid directly to the person(s)/organization that provided the funds.
-The student must have completed all coursework, practicum placements, exams, and have successfully graduated from the program.
+The student must have completed all coursework, practicum placements, and exams, and have successfully graduated from the program.
 All fees to the College must be paid in full and all commitments of the student contract fulfilled.

 This scholarship was named in honour of Alexander Rutherford, who had the distinction of being Alberta’s first Premier and Minister of Education.
 He was known for his strong support of public education, particularly the University of Alberta and his active involvement in community affairs.

-To recognize and reward academic achievement of senior high school students and encourage them to pursue post-secondary studies.
+To recognize and reward the academic achievement of senior high school students and encourage them to pursue post-secondary studies.

 Up to $2,500